Lev Vygotsky

-Biography
+Early life and education

-Lev Vygodsky (he changed the spelling of his name in early 1920s to Vygotsky) was born in the town of Orsha, Belarus (then belonging to the Russian Empire) into a non-religious middle-class family of Russian Jewish extraction.
-His father Simkha Vygodsky was a banker.
+Lev Simkhovich Vygodsky (his patronymic was later changed to Semyonovich and his surname to Vygotsky for unclear reasons) was born on November 17, 1896, in the town of Orsha in Mogilev Governorate of the Russian Empire (now Belarus) into a non-religious middle-class Jewish family of Simkha Leibovich (also known as Semyon Lvovich), a banker, and Tsetsilia Moiseevna.

-Vygotsky was raised in the city of Gomel, where he was homeschooled until 1911 and then obtained a formal degree with distinction in a private Jewish gymnasium, which allowed him entrance to a university.
-In 1913 Vygotsky was admitted to the Moscow University by mere ballot through a "Jewish Lottery": at the time a three percent Jewish student quota was administered for entry in Moscow and Saint Petersburg universities.
+Vygotsky was raised in the city of Gomel, where he was home-schooled until 1911 and then obtained a formal degree with distinction in a private Jewish gymnasium, which allowed him entrance to a university.
+In 1913, Vygotsky was admitted to the Moscow University by mere ballot through a "Jewish Lottery"; at the time, a three percent Jewish student quota was administered for entry in Moscow and Saint Petersburg Universities.
 He had an interest in the humanities and social sciences, but at the insistence of his parents he applied to the medical school at Moscow University.
-During the first semester of study he transferred to the law school.
-In parallel, he attended lectures at Shaniavskii University.
+During the first semester of study, he transferred to the law school.
+In parallel, he attended lectures at Shanyavsky Moscow City People's University.
 Vygotsky's early interests were in the arts and, primarily, in the topics of the history of the Jewish people, the tradition, culture and Jewish identity.